IOS app approvals: Review guidelines

-On September 9, 2010, Apple published official App Store Review Guidelines for developers.
-At this time several development restrictions were lifted and many developers of previously rejected applications were asked to resubmit their applications under the new guidelines.
-The App Review Guideline Document is a living document that Apple can change at any time.
-Essentially the guidelines are put in place to prevent problems with pornography, violence, legal issues, user experience, and other more specific guidelines in apps.
-Apple checks each app against these guidelines before approving it for sale and inclusion on the App Store.

 Apps that get featured will get promoted by Apple within the App Store, typically within a specific app category.
 There are no specific guidelines for getting an app featured, but in some notable cases, app developers that gather feedback directly from Apple before releasing their app have indicated that this improves chances of getting featured.

 Notable rejected apps

 Newspaper and magazine content

 In May 2009, Apple rejected the first version of 'Newspapers', an iPhone app that let users read content from 50+ newspapers around the world, including the New York Times, France's Le Monde, and the United Kingdom tabloid The Sun.
 The app was rejected because the topless "Page 3" girls daily features were described as "obscene".
 A second version of the application was submitted, removing access to The Sun, and adding a price tag of £0.59.
 The app was made available in the summer, after the release of the iPhone OS 3.0 software.
 Another application, of similar nature to 'Newspapers', called 'Eucalyptus' allowed users to download e-books to their iPhone, though was rejected by Apple because one of the e-books that could have been downloaded was the Kama Sutra.
 The ban has since been lifted.